-- E. Options.
-Customer makes the following additional representations about opening an Options Account: - a.
+- a.
+Customer promises to deliver all securities sold short in the Equities Account and to provide collateral of a type and amount acceptable to the Broker for all short sales in the Equities Account. - b.
+Proceeds of a short sale will not be paid to Customer or released into the Equities Account until the Broker has received the security sold short in good deliverable form, whether from a transfer agent or from Customer and the settlement of the security is complete. eToro, in its sole discretion, may limit Customer's ability to trade before the proceeds from such sale have settled in the Equities Account.
+In the event that settlement is not completed for any reason, or as market conditions warrant, the Broker may, in its sole discretion, purchase the security on the open market for the Equities Account and may liquidate and close out any and all securities in the Broker Account in order to pay for such purchase.
+When a security sold short is bought in, Customer will be responsible for all resulting Losses incurred by the Broker. - c.
+Customer understands that Customer may execute short sales only in a margin Account and that such execution must comply with applicable short sales rules. - F. Options.
+Customer makes the following additional representations if Customer opens an Options Account: - a.
 Customer attests that all personal and financial information provided to the Broker is accurate and complete.
-Customer will advise the Broker of any changes in Customer's investment objectives, financial situation and needs or to any of the information provided by Customer to the Broker. - b.
-Customer understands that options trading comes with a high level of risk and is not suitable for all investors.
+Customer will advise the Broker of any changes in Customer's investment objectives, financial situation, and needs or to any of the information provided by Customer to the Broker. - b.
+Customer understands that options trading comes with a higher level of risk and is not suitable for all investors.
 Customer further understands that options trading may lead to the total loss of Customer's investment.
-Customer represents that it possesses the financial capacity to engage in trading Options and to withstand the losses that may result from options trading, Customer has read and fully understands the eToro Options: Customer Responsibilities, attached as Appendix J hereto. - c.
+Customer represents that it possesses the financial capacity to engage in trading Options and to withstand the losses that may result from options trading.
+Customer has read and fully understands the eToro Options: Customer Responsibilities, attached as Appendix J hereto. - c.
 Customer has read and fully understands the Options Disclosure Document ("ODD") attached as Appendix K hereto.
 The ODD explains the characteristics and risks of standardized options in more detail.
-Broker will furnish Customer with a copy of the ODD upon Customer's request.
-This document may also be found on the Options Clearing Corporation's website here. - d.
+Broker will provide Customer with a copy of the ODD upon Customer's request.
+This document may also be found on the Options Clearing Corporation's website here.

+- d.
 Customer, alone or in concert with others, will not violate the position limits or the exercise limits of the options exchanges as set forth in the ODD. - e.
 Customer has read, fully understands and agrees to the NYSE Agreement for Market Data Display Service, attached as Appendix F hereto. - f.
 Customer has read and fully understands the OPRA Subscriber Agreement, attached as Appendix G hereto, and certifies that it qualifies as a non-professional as defined by the Options Price Reporting Authority, LLC.
+Customer has also read and understands these additional eToro Options Data Disclosures.